A Vector Monotonicity Assumption for Multiple Instruments: Introduction

 \section{Introduction}

-The local average treatment effects (LATE) framework introduced by \citet{Imbens2018} allows for causal inference with arbitrary heterogeneity in treatment effects, but in doing so imposes an important form of homogeneity on selection behavior.
-This homogeneity comes through the LATE \textit{monotonicity} assumption, which is often quite natural to make when the researcher has a single instrumental variable at their disposal.
-However with multiple instruments, this traditional monotonicity assumption can become hard to justify -- a point that has recently been emphasized by \citet{Mogstad2020a}.
+The local average treatment effects (LATE) framework of \citet{Imbens2018} allows instrumental variables to be used for causal inference even when there is arbitrary heterogeneity in treatment effects.
+However, the model makes an important assumption about homogeneity in individuals' selection behavior, referred to as \textit{monotonicity}.
+When the researcher has a single instrumental variable at their disposal, this LATE monotonicity assumption is typically quite a natural one to make.
+But when multiple instruments are combined, LATE monotonicity can become hard to justify---a point recently emphasized by \citet*{Mogstad2020a} (henceforth MTW).

-A natural question is whether causal effects are still identified when monotonicity holds on an instrument-by-instrument basis, what I call \textit{vector monotonicity}.
-Vector monotonicity (VM) captures the notion that each instrument has an impact on treatment uptake in a direction that is common across units (and typically known ex-ante by the researcher).
+This paper considers a natural alternative assumption, which is that monotonicity holds on an instrument-by-instrument basis: what I call \textit{vector monotonicity} (VM).\footnote{A leading special case of VM is discussed by MTW under the name \textit{actual monotonicity} (see Section \ref{sec:notions}).} Vector monotonicity assumes that each instrument has an impact on treatment uptake in a direction that is common across units, regardless of the values of the other instruments.
+This direction need not be known ex-ante by the researcher, but is often implied by economic theory.
 For example, two instruments for college enrollment might be: i) proximity to a college; and ii) affordability of nearby colleges.
-It is reasonable to assume that each instrument induces some individuals towards going to college, while discouraging none.
-This contrasts with traditional LATE monotonicity, which as I describe below requires that either proximity or affordability effectively dominates in selection behavior for all units.
+VM assumes that increasing either instrument induces some individuals towards going to college, while discouraging none, i.e. proximity to a college weakly encourages college attendance regardless of price, and lower tuition weakly encourages college attendance regardless of distance.
+This contrasts with the traditional monotonicity assumption of the LATE model, which requires that either proximity or affordability dominates in the selection behavior of all individuals: in particular, it implies that all individuals who would go to college if it were far but cheap would also go if it were close but expensive, or that the reverse is true.